 A few of the ideas being floated to reduce the backlog include having patients go to a different hospital for surgery or having surgeons operate at another hospital if they can't operate in their own, but none of this will be simple, he said.

-"We know many patients are very unhappy about moving out of region to have procedures done and we also know that surgeons moving outside of an or setup where they’re comfortable and a team with whom they’ve operated for years are also going to be less comfortable," he said.
+"We know many patients are very unhappy about moving out of region to have procedures done and we also know that surgeons moving outside of an (operating room) setup where they’re comfortable and a team with whom they’ve operated for years are also going to be less comfortable," he said.

 Stuart Edmonds, executive vice-president of mission for the Canadian Cancer Society, said while the numbers are "shocking," they’re not surprising.